rakeshvangawar/World-Happiness-Report-2019/README.md

 # Task performed:

 * Importing, cleaning and numerical summaries using Pandas
-* Exploratory data anlysis with seaborn and matplotlib
+* Exploratory data analysis with seaborn and matplotlib
 * Obtain the correlation between the Happiness Score and each of the other variables
 * Exploratory data analysis with Choropleth, Bubble charts and Plotly